eloncs/ibics/diverseAssets/README.md

 # Diverse Assets
-Diverse Assets: Instructional materials should employ a diverse range of images and cultural perspectives on course content.
+Instructional materials should employ a diverse range of images and cultural perspectives on course content.

 - What readings can be included in the course that represent diverse perspectives on course content?
 - What images and examples can be used that increase the diversity presented in class?